-Note: L-Soft does not recommend using the precompiled executables if you ha ve a compiler.
-It is always preferable to compile and link with yo ur own local libraries rather than to assume that ours are the same as yours.
-However, it is not required to do so.
+Note: L-Soft does not recommend using the precompiled executables if you have a compiler.
+It is always preferable (and indeed, may be necessary) to compile and link with your own local libraries rather than to assume that ours are the same as yours.
+However, it is not always required to do so.